schneialexan/atai-chatbot/README.md

   4. Recommends movies that users with similar tastes have rated highly
 - **Use Case**: Discovering movies through collective user preferences and rating patterns
 - **Output**: Movies ranked by collaborative similarity scores

+#### Knowledge Graph Fallback Recommendations
+- **Trigger**: Executed only when both TF-IDF and collaborative filtering return empty results (e.g., movies missing from metadata or sparse ratings)
+- **Approach**: `get_fallback_movies()` walks MOVIE_PROPS in the KG, collecting other films that connect to the selected URIs through shared cast members, directors, writers, genres, production companies, or home countries
+- **Filtering**: Keeps only entities explicitly typed as films (`wd:Q11424`), de-duplicates by URI, and caps the list (default 10 items) to avoid overwhelming responses
+- **Formatting**: `format_fallback_recommendations()` uses a dedicated prompt when the LLM is available and gracefully falls back to a plain text list if generation fails
+- **Purpose**: Guarantees the user still receives useful, explainable suggestions even if either model cannot score the requested titles

 #### Recommendation Formatting
 - **LLM-Powered Formatting**: Uses dedicated prompt to format both recommendation types into natural language